s-abe0/coffeeintheclouds/_docs/rds.md

 **RDS Security - Encryption**

 *At rest encryption* - Encryption for an RDS instance can be enabled to encrypt data at rest, which includes underlying storage data, automated backups, read replicas and snapshots.
 AES-256 is used for encryption.

-RDS also supports Transparent Data Encryption (TDE) for Oracle and SQL Server instances.
+RDS also supports *Transparent Data Encryption (TDE)* for Oracle and MS SQL Server instances.

 Encryption must be defined at launch time, and if the master is not encrypted, the read replicas cannot be encrypted.
 However, an un-encrypted DB can be encrypted by performing the following:
   1. Create a snapshot of the un-encrypted DB